relianceenwerem/my-portfolio/index.md

     <span style="color:#3399ff;"><u>re994772@ucf.edu</u> | +1 659 239 1722 | <a href="www.linkedin.com/in/reliance-enwerem">My Linkedin Profile</a></span>
   </p>

-# Bio
+<h1>Bio</h1>

-Reliance Enwerem is an interdisciplinary researcher and communicator whose work bridges digital humanities, scientific and technical communication, and risk communications.
-Reliance studies how digital technologies, language, and data shape public understanding of health, science, and risk in global contexts.
+<p>Reliance Enwerem is an interdisciplinary researcher and communicator whose work bridges digital humanities, scientific and technical communication, and risk communications.
+Reliance studies how digital technologies, language, and data shape public understanding of health, science, and risk in global contexts.</p>

-Her research integrates critical digital literacy, AI ethics, and data analytics & visualization to explore how people engage with information systems across cultures.
+<p>Her research integrates critical digital literacy, AI ethics, and data analytics & visualization to explore how people engage with information systems across cultures.
 Reliance contributes to nonprofit and academic projects advancing data-driven health communication, advocacy, and sustainability.
-She also analyzes how emerging technologies influence access, equity, and trust in digital and institutional environments.
+She also analyzes how emerging technologies influence access, equity, and trust in digital and institutional environments.</p>

-Combining computational methods and rhetorical inquiry, Reliance’s scholarship reimagines how organizations and communities can communicate risk more effectively and inclusively.
-Her long-term goal is to contribute to organizations working to build global communication systems that promote equity and public well-being.
+<p>Combining computational methods and rhetorical inquiry, Reliance’s scholarship reimagines how organizations and communities can communicate risk more effectively and inclusively.
+Her long-term goal is to contribute to organizations working to build global communication systems that promote equity and public well-being.</p>

 <h1> Skills </h1>
 <div id ="SKILLS">